Kenai National Wildlife Refuge: Wildfires

-Naturally occurring wildfires are seen as beneficial in the long run for boreal forests, and so many areas of the Refuge are classified as limited suppression areas and firs may be allowed to burn unchecked so long as they do not move toward populated areas or Refuge facilities.
+Naturally occurring wildfires are seen as beneficial in the long run for boreal forests, and so many areas of the Refuge are classified as limited suppression areas and fires may be allowed to burn unchecked so long as they do not move toward populated areas or Refuge facilities.
 In any given year there is a high likelihood of several small fires burning within the refuge.

 In 2009 lightning ignited the Shanta Creek Wildfire, which burned over 10,000 acre of Refuge land before it began moving toward populated areas outside of Soldotna and was aggressively fought to keep it from endangering these areas.

-The Funny River Fire, a human-caused fire that began on May 19, 2014, had burned largely in the Kenai National Wildlife Refuge.
+The Funny River Fire, a human-caused fire that began on 19 May 2014, had burned largely in the Kenai National Wildlife Refuge.
 During firefighting activities, a wolf den was damaged by a bulldozer and 5 pups (3 males and 2 females) were rescued by firefighters.
 The pups were taken to the Alaska Zoo and were later transferred to the Minnesota Zoo.

 In 2019, lightning again ignited a major wildfire, named the Swan Lake Fire, and again it was allowed to burn unchecked for some time, until it began to threaten the communities of Sterling and Cooper Landing, as well the Sterling Highway and the Refuge's Skilak Lake Road, the only roads allowing access to towns on the lower Kenai Peninsula.
 In total 167,164 acre were burned before it was contained, but no structures were destroyed and there were no deaths.